krlmlr/scriptlets/README.md

 Executes an R script in a way that its contents and output are formatted as strict Markdown.

+##tbca

+Creates a new mail in Thunderbird with attachments (given as parameters).

 ##xpra-attach-ssh

 A simple wrapper around `xpra attach`, useful to [integrate xpra with GNU Screen](http://krlmlr.github.io/2013/08/07/integrating-xpra-with-screen/).